noahminds/JumpBall/README.md

 - Navigating moving platforms and obstacles such as spikes will indicate that you are progressing through the level.
 Players need to navigate these obstacles to reach the flag post at the end.
 - Hitting spikes or falling off the level will result in a game over condition, resetting the game.
 A sound effect will play to indicate failure.
 - Reaching the flag post at the end of the level is the final objective and will play a success sound effect that indicates you have completed the level.
+- Players can interact with crates lying around the level to help overcome obstacles.

 ### Achieving the Goal
 - When you reach the flag post, a success screen will flash up, indicating that you have completed the level and prompting you to play again by pressing the 'R' key.